American Bully Breed Single Application

 Q: What if I have an APBT that should be registered as an American Bully?

-A: If a dog is registered with UKC as an APBT and the owner/(s) would like to change the breed designation of that dog to American Bully, the request to do so must be made on or before July 15, 2014.
+A: If a dog is registered with UKC as an APBT and the owner/(s) would like to change the breed designation of that dog to American Bully, a Breed Transfer Form must be completed.
+A Breed Transfer Form is available on our website, or can be e-mailed/mailed to you.
 Note: If the dog is registered in partnership, both owners signatures are required regardless of whether it’s an “and” or “or” partnership.
 If the dog is registered with a Sole Signatory only the Sole Signatory is required to sign.
 A Breed Transfer is not available for dogs with a UKC APBT Conformation Show title.
 This request will only be considered if the dog meets the UKC American Bully breed standard as interpreted by the UKC.
 Any dogs in the pedigree that are registered as APBTs will be listed on the dog’s pedigree by name, as well as any working titles, but the UKC numbers will be removed.
-A Breed Transfer Form is available on our website, or can be e-mailed/mailed to you.

 Q. What if I have an APBT with an Application for Permanent Registration and want to transfer this dog to be registered as an American Bully?

 A: You will need to forward the completed Application for Permanent Registration along with the Breed Transfer Form.
 Note: the dog must be at least one year of age.
 The fee is $50.